Egbert-Azure/TCS-Trommeschlaeger-Genie-IIIs-CalvaDOS/docs/artifacts/boot-trace.md

 - No return
 - No screen change
 - No zbx trap
-- 60+ seconds of silence on real 7.2 MHz hardware
+- 60+ seconds of silence

 ## Boot state